 Firstly, in honour of Charles James, an iconic fashion designer, the museum celebrated his work as its theme on the night.
 He is best known for his ball gowns and sculptural aesthetic.

-Riccardo Tisci designed Naomi Campbell’s 2014 Givenchy dress that she wore on the red carpet, pictured above.
-She wore a soft pink gown with pink feather sleeves, featuring silver embellishments.
-Moreover, Tisci designed her gown with detailed cutouts around the waist and gathered elements around the bust, to create volume for a feminine silhouette.
-Despite having the drape of Charles James, this fabric still has the overall aesthetic of Givenchy
+Riccardo Tisci designed Naomi Campbell’s 2014 Givenchy dress on the red carpet, pictured above.
+She wore a soft pink gown with pink feather sleeves featuring silver embellishments.
+Moreover, Tisci designed her dress with detailed cutouts around the waist and gathered elements around the bust to create volume for a feminine silhouette.
+Despite having the drape of Charles James, this fabric still has the overall aesthetic of Givenchy.

 China: Through the Looking Glass

-It is safe to say that most celebrities and designers succeeded in executing this theme, similar to Manus x Machina the year after.
-Celebrities either went sophisticated and chic or took the theme literally and chose a look that brought them to another level.
-There was a great deal of praise and awe for the influence of China on western fashion, making it hard to choose a favourite.
+Most celebrities and designers succeeded in executing this theme, similar to Manus x Machina the year after.
+Stars either went sophisticated and chic or took the night’s theme literally and chose a look that brought them to another level.
+There was a great deal of praise and awe for the influence of China on Western fashion, making it hard to choose a favourite.

 In a traditional Chinese floral printed dress, designer Erdem gave fashionista Alexa Chung a striking take on the theme.
-Traditional silks in a strong mauve shade were used for the gown, and pleats were incorporated into the skirt to create volume.
-Modernising the traditional prints with colour and silhouette made the dress wearable and contemporary.
+Traditional silks in an intense mauve shade were used for the gown, and pleats were incorporated into the skirt to create volume.
+Modernising the conventional prints with colour and silhouette made the dress wearable and contemporary.
 Erdem took inspiration loosely from the Chinese movie ‘In the Mood for Love’ directed by Wong Kar Wai, set in the 60s.

 Manus x Machina: Fashion in an Age of Technology

 Some designers opted for a formal approach and pared-back looks.
-Others took the theme literally and created unique pieces inspired by the theme.
-Kim Kardashian and Kanye West did that, wearing Balmain and Fear of God respectively.
+Others took the theme literally and created unique pieces.
+Kim Kardashian and Kanye West did that, wearing Balmain and Fear of God, respectively.
 The Balmain dress represented a modern suit of armour.
 Using reflective fabrics and heavy silver embellishments, Balmain created a body of mirrors.
 Comparatively, Kanye wore a crystal-encrusted denim jacket to elevate his look, paired with ripped jeans to match Kim.

 Rei Kawakubo/Comme des Garçons: Art of the In-Between

-By displaying their pieces throughout the museum, the 2017 Met Gala credited renowned Japanese designers Rei Kawakubo and Comme des Garçons.
-While some celebrities wore pieces that were authentically from fashion houses, others wore pieces from different designers that brought their own twist to the theme.
+The 2017 Met Gala credited renowned Japanese designers Rei Kawakubo and Comme des Garçons by displaying their pieces throughout the museum.
+While some celebrities wore pieces authentically from fashion houses, others wore pieces from different designers that brought their own twist to the theme.

 Heavenly Bodies: Fashion and the Catholic Imagination

 Heavenly Bodies paid homage to the Roman Catholic Church by showcasing a variety of garments portraying the theme.
-This year was particularly hard to pick favourites as it was such an extravagant year for all the designers as they really immersed themselves into the theme.
+This year was particularly hard to pick favourites as it was such an extravagant year for all the designers as they immersed themselves in the night’s festivities.

-Blake Lively’s outstanding gown caught the attention of the cameras as she walked in Atelier Versace.
+Blake Lively’s outstanding gown caught the cameras’ attention as she walked into Atelier Versace.
 Her deep ruby dress, embellished with intricate gold details, took over 600 hours for the fashion house to make.
 All of the stops were pulled out to create the garment!
-The top half was a beaded encrusted corset whilst the bottom half carried a long train and two mesh panels going down her leg to show off the actress’ figure.
-The outfit was completed by her spiked headpiece symbolising omnipotence.
+The top half was a beaded encrusted corset, whilst the bottom half carried a long train and two mesh panels going down her leg to show off the actress’ figure.
+The outfit was completed by her spiked headpiece, symbolising omnipotence.